 Deanna goes to Rhode Island to attend a ball thrown by a ‘lord and his sister’ (why are there lords and their sisters in Rhode Island?) and a murder occurs.

 First of all, Deanna should have known better.
 Murders always occur at balls.
 I’m not sure why; perhaps it’s the stress of people having to change out of their sweatpants and tee shirts into tuxedos and ball gowns.

-To make up for my personal lack in solving homicides, I can perhaps solve the budget deficit problem in one fell swoop.
+To make up for my lack in solving any homicides, I can solve the budget deficit problem instead.

-We should fire all homicide detectives, but keep them on a consulting basis only.
+To wit: We should fire all homicide detectives, but keep them on a consulting basis.
 It’s clear we don’t need them.
 Ordinary people from all walks of life can do the grunt work of solving murders.

-Now I’m going back to my comfort zone and hope that a murder doesn’t occur in it.
+Now, I’m going back to my comfort zone and I hope that a murder doesn’t occur in it.